 The Everest Base Camp Trek, the Annapurna Base Camp Trek, the Langtang Gosainkunda Trek, the Gokyo Valley Trek, and a few others are examples of this type of trek.
 Let's check the basic information on the available moderate-level Trekking trails in Nepal, which are famous.

 Everest Base Camp Trek

-The most popular trek in Nepal is the Everest base camp trek.
-The most popular trek in Nepal is the Everest base camp trek.
-This trek is recommended by Lonely Planet that the '4th best trek in the world.'
-Mt.Everest is the highest mountain in the world so, to visit its base camp and see it from a closer distance, there are thousands of trekkers coming to Nepal every year.
-Everest base camp trek can be done with basic physical training and having some mountain trekking experience.
-The trekking trail to the Everest base camp is not very difficult but, the altitude can make it a bit difficult for the trekkers.
+The most popular Trek in Nepal is the Everest Base Camp Trek.
+Lonely Planet recommends this Trek as the '4th best Trek in the world.'
+Mt.Everest is the highest mountain in the world, so to visit its Base Camp and see it from a closer distance, thousands of trekkers come to Nepal every year.
+The Everest Base Camp Trek can be done with basic physical training and some mountain trekking experience.
+The Trekking Trail to Everest Base Camp is not very difficult, but the altitude can make it difficult for the trekkers.

 Annapurna Base Camp Trek

 The amazing Annapurna Base Camp Trek is also famous as the Annapurna Sanctuary Trek.
 This trek is in the Annapurna Conservation Area in the Annapurna Region.
 The Annapurna Base Camp Trek will have fewer chances of getting altitude sickness.